NidhishV/bank-loan-analysis-sql-tableau/README.md

-# Bank Loan Report Dashboard
+# Bank Loan Portfolio Analysis & Risk Insights

 ## Project Overview
 The **Bank Loan Report** is a comprehensive analytical dashboard built to monitor and assess a bank's lending activities and portfolio performance.